 Tips and Tricks

 - Use softened Cream Cheese for your filling.
 Seriously, you want the creamiest cheesecake?
 Start with room temperature cream cheese!
+Use the same tips on how to soften butter to soften your cream cheese QUICKLY.

 - Water Bath.
 You can still get the benefit of a water bath without actually putting the pan IN the water.
 Just put your broiler pan of water on the lowest rack instead.